nmnaughton/nmnaughton.github.io/about.md

 My postdoc research is on using Cosserat rod theory to model slender, 1-dimensional structures.
 In particular, I am working on the [CyberOctopus](https://cyberoctopus.csl.illinois.edu/){: target="_blank"} project where we are using these Cosserat rods to model the mechanics of octopus arms.
 The Gazzola lab has developed a numerical solver [Elastica](https://cosseratrods.org){: target="_blank"} which is used to perform this simulations.

-My previous research during by PhD was on computational modeling of skeletal muscle.
-I am worked on predicting microstructural parameters of muscle using diffusion-weighted magnetic resonance imaging (dMRI) and on micro-mechanical modeling of how muscle microstructure affects mechanical properties of muscle.
+My PhD research was on computational modeling of skeletal muscle.
+I worked on predicting microstructural parameters of muscle using diffusion-weighted magnetic resonance imaging (dMRI) and on micro-mechanical modeling of how muscle microstructure affects mechanical properties of muscle.

 Broadly, I am interested in how computational models can be leveraged to solve inverse problems in a variety of situations.
 Interested in these topics?
 Shoot me and email and let's chat.